csingley/ofxtools/docs/client.rst

 routine for first-time access.

-The master configs for OFX connection parameters are located in ``ofxtools/config/fi.cfg`` - if you get a new server working, edit it there and submit a pull request to share it with others.
+The master configs for OFX connection parameters are located in ``ofxtools/config/fi.cfg``.
+If you get a new server working, edit it there and submit a pull request to share it with others.

 Many banks configure their servers to reject any connections that aren't from